fauxir/ScrapeBnB_UI/README.md

 This project is hosted on a home server using a custom infrastructure setup:

 - 🐳 Docker for containerization
-- ☁️ Cloudflare for DNS management and CDN
+- ☁️ Cloudflare for DNS management, CDN and proxy.

 ## 🤝 Contributing